-Due to become law in May 2020, the Energy Performance of Buildings Directive will significantly impact how buildings manage and demonstrate improvement in energy performance.
-James Bailey, Product Manager – Wireless Products at Pressac Communications looks at what the directive means and how smart sensors and building automation systems will be crucial to meeting legislation.
+Since May 2020, the Energy Performance of Buildings Directive began impacting how buildings manage and demonstrate improvement in energy performance.
+Let’s take a look at what the directive means, how it’s been evolving as well as how smart sensors and building automation systems will be crucial to meeting legislation.

 What is the Energy Performance of Buildings Directive?